Xiaohan-Qin/Team-Member-Management-Application/README.md

 ## Testing Endpoints with CURL Commands
-My server is running on port 3000 so my all of my tests would reflect this port number.
+My server is running on port 3000 so all my tests reflects this port number.
 ### GET
 * Get a list of all team members
   ```